Map of Ukraine-Russia region as crisis deepens in Europe

-Ukraine-Russia map: Where could invasion take place and what is the situation along the border?
+Ukraine-Russia map: Where is the invasion taking place and what is the situation along the border?

-Vladimir Putin facing international calls to stand down troops after escalating tensions by formally recognising two breakaway regions as independent states
+Vladimir Putin facing international calls to stand down troops after launching war with ‘special military operation’ against western neighbour

-‘Ukraine was created by Russia,’ says Vladimir Putin in televised address to Russian people

-Russian president Vladimir Putin dispatched more than 130,000 soldiers to the country’s border with Ukraine this winter and appears to be finally making good on his threat to invade.
+Russia has finally launched its long-feared “full-scale invasion” of Ukraine after Vladimir Putin announced a “special military operation” in a televised address to his citizens in the early hours of Thursday morning.

 Russia has previously denied accusations from Ukraine and Nato that it had been helping to arm and fund the rebels in a fight that has cost more than 14,000 lives.

-The international community immediately hit out at Russia’s latest chess move, with the United Nations Security Council expressing “great concern”.
+The international community immediately hit out at Russia’s calculated chess move, with the United Nations Security Council expressing “great concern”.

 Vassily Nebenzia, the Russian ambassador to the UN, insisted there would be no “new bloodbath” in eastern Ukraine but warned the West to “think twice” before making matters worse.

-The UK has already announced sanctions against five Russian banks and three wealthy plutocrats, while German chancellor Olaf Scholz has said regulatory approval for the recently-completely Nord Stream 2 natural gas pipeline from Russia to Germany will be “reassessed” in light of the situation.
+The UK has already announced sanctions against five Russian banks and three wealthy plutocrats, while Mr Scholz has said regulatory approval for the recently-completely Nord Stream 2 natural gas pipeline from Russia to Germany will be “reassessed” in light of the situation.
+More measures will now follow.

-The escalation means that the frantic diplomatic efforts of the Western allies to find a peaceful solution to the tensions since the New Year have come to nothing.

-US secretary of state Antony Blinken, in particular, has worked hard to defuse the situation, urging Russia to avoid a return to Cold War-era hostilities as he held numerous talks with his Russian counterparts, Ukrainian president Volodymyr Zelensky and other European leaders.

 He is believed to desire the return of former Soviet satellite states like Ukraine, Georgia and perhaps Belarus, Lithuania, Latvia and Estonia to the embrace of what he still considers to be their motherland, lamenting their independence since the collapse of the USSR in 1989.